PhD, Ethnology and Social Anthropology, École des Hautes Études en Sciences Sociales, Paris, 1996

 Publications on health equity:

+UNICEF - Tulane University.
 Health Equity Report 2016: Analysis of Reproductive, Maternal, Newborn, Child, and Adolescent Health Inequities in Latin America and the Caribbean to Inform Policy Making.
-UNICEF - Tulane University.
-UNICEF: Panama City, 2016, 145 pp.
+UNICEF: Panama City, 2016, 145 pp (main author of report).

 #MeToo in Global Health:

 #MeToo Meets Global Health: A call to action.
 A statement by participants of the Global Health Fieldwork Ethics Workshop, April 2018.
 Health and Human Rights.
 2019; 21(1):133-139.
 PMID: 31239621.

 Keynote address, 1st Conference on Sexual and Reproductive Health Inequity Reduction for Latin America and the Caribbean.
 Cartagena de Indias, Colombia, September 2016.